JonasDeM/EntitySelection/README.md

 [![openupm](https://img.shields.io/npm/v/io.github.jonasdem.entityselection?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/io.github.jonasdem.entityselection/)

 A small package that enables you to select entities in the unity sceneview.
-Works with every RenderPipeline.
+It works both in play mode & edit mode.
 ![EntitySelectionGif](https://jonasdem.github.io/Media/EntitySelection.gif)

 ## How to select
+(0. Enable DOTS>LivelinkMode>LiveConversionInEditMode to have all entities edit mode.)
-1. Make sure you're in PlayMode & your focus is on the sceneview (not gameview)
+1. Make sure your focus is on the sceneview (not gameview)
 2. Point to the entity with mouse pointer
 3. Press the '1' key (Non Numpad)
 => Inspector window should show all info for entity.